JoshuaScherer1996/shopping_list_app/README.md

 - Used the Form widget to be able to include more specific functionality for user inputs in forms.
 - Learned about the validator feature.
-- Used TextFormField and DorpdownButtonFormField for more specific functionality
+- Used TextFormField and DorpdownButtonFormField for more specific functionalities.